Vatican child abuse investigator undergoing surgery in Santiago

 Scicluna is in Chile looking into accusations that a bishop covered up crimes against minors.
 He arrived on Monday and started hearing victims' testimony on Tuesday.

-The Karadima case has gripped Chile, and several groups in the country protested Pope Frances' decision to appoint Barros bishop of Osorno in 2015.
+The Karadima case has gripped Chile, and several groups in the country protested Pope Francis' decision to appoint Barros bishop of Osorno in 2015.

 Scicluna had been due to hear testimony from victims until his scheduled departure from Chile on Friday.

+"As far as we can see, Monsignor Scicluna and Father Bertomeu are a fairly close team and work with the same hand.
+So it seems there is no change," said Jose Murillo, one of Karadima's accusers.

+"It's very gratifying and in a certain sense healing that people from the church are finally inviting us to be heard," he added.

-(Reporting by Fabian Cambero, Cassandra Garrison; Writing by Cassandra Garrison; Editing by Hugh Bronstein, Andrea Ricc and Jonathan Oatis)
+(Reporting by Fabian Cambero, Cassandra Garrison; Writing by Cassandra Garrison; Editing by Hugh Bronstein, Andrea Ricci and Jonathan Oatis)